TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Events/Events/Backend/BeforeModuleCreationEvent.rst

 BeforeModuleCreationEvent
 =========================

-The PSR-14 :ref:`BeforeModuleCreationEvent` allows extension authors
-to manipulate the module configuration, before it is used to create and register the module.
+The PSR-14 event :ref:`BeforeModuleCreationEvent` allows extension authors to manipulate the module configuration, before it is used to create and register the module.